Scale Where It Matters: Training-Free Localized Scaling for Diffusion Models: Method

 where $\lambda$ balances the defect signal and the foreground prior.
 The resulting map $P$ emphasizes semantically relevant regions, leading to more reliable defect localization.

-\myparagraph{Quality-Aware Mask Generation.} Finally, we need to convert the aggregated quality map into a binary mask that specifies which regions should be resampled.
-The key idea is to only refine the most degraded areas rather than the entire image.
-To achieve this, we keep the top $r$ proportion of spatial positions with the highest defect scores, ensuring that resampling is both targeted and controllable.
+\myparagraph{Quality-Aware Mask Generation.} Finally, we convert the aggregated quality map into a binary mask by keeping the top $r$ proportion of spatial positions with the highest defect scores, ensuring that resampling is both targeted and controllable.
 Formally, the mask $M \in \{0,1\}^S$ is given by:

 where $\mathrm{Perc}(P,\,1-r)$ is the $(1-r)$-quantile of the quality map $P$, and $r \in (0,1)$ controls the fraction of resampled regions.
-The mask is then reshaped into the spatial grid $\mathbf{M} \in \{0,1\}^{H_s \times W_s}$ to guide localized refinement.
+The mask is then reshaped into the spatial grid $\bm{M} \in \{0,1\}^{H_s \times W_s}$ to guide localized refinement.
 We compute the attention mask at $t=0$, matching the final image.